 |Written communication skills not as good as candidates interviewed||Explain referencing the application package|

 |Poor Communication: If not interviewed and there was no contact||Explain how this was determined|

 Develop interview questions and submit to HR Employment Services for approval.

 Before setting up interviews:

-- The search chair must send an Electronic 'Request of Approval by OIE to Interview'
+- The search chair must send an Electronic request of "Recommend for Interview"

-- Using PeopleAdmin, the search committee chair should request and receive approval by OIE before interviewing applicants.
-Request approval to interview by following these instructions - HR Job Aid: How to Request Approval to Interview.
+- Using PageUp, the search committee chair should request and receive approval by OIE before interviewing applicants.

 - HR Guide: Learn more about conducting successful interviews

 Option to close applicant pool.
 The committee has the option of closing the applicant pool on the date that the first applicant is interviewed.